 3. Retrieval of previously learned content is frequent and regular, which increases both storage and retrieval strength.

-The school’s curriculum content is based upon “Essential Curriculum” model and “Curriculum Companions”.
+For History, Geography, Art & Design and Design and Technology the structure and content is based upon “Essential Curriculum” model and “Curriculum Companions”.
 This involves the children being immersed in a curriculum that is coherent, progressive and is appropriately sequenced to enable our pupils to develop subject specific knowledge and skills to prepare them well for the next stages of their education.

 Assessment of Reading, Writing and Maths.

 At Fairmeadows, we have designed our own Assessment system to track and assess the progress of children in Reading, Writing and Maths.
-We use the objectives from the National Curriculum and then score each one using a 0-3 scale.

 This information then creates a total score and categorises the children as one of the following.

 The expectation is that the children reach Secure in Summer 2.
 Teachers use their formative, summative and professional judgement to update their assessments.
 We track the progress that the children are making based on entry judgements and then identify any children who are not making expected progress during Pupil Progress Meetings each term.